 On successful completion of the six-months INFTA-Certified Forest Therapy Guide training, learners will be able to:

-- recognise and integrate core skills and approaches required to conduct Forest Therapy sessions
+- recognize and integrate core skills and approaches required to conduct Forest Therapy sessions

 - understand the different ways in which humans experience and relate to natural environments

-- support all participants to become more nature-connected and develop environmental awareness
+- support participants to become more nature-connected and develop environmental awareness

 I have been living in the Royal National Park, on the south coast of Sydney for the past fifteen years.
 During this time, many of my weekends were spent exploring the varied natural environment, which provided access to the bush, beach, flora, fauna and the rich aboriginal history.
 I grew to love the complexity of this environment, and over time realised how very connected I had become with the land.
 I loved being here and started to ponder on how I could share with others this unique place.